How to Make the Prettiest DIY Yarn Christmas Trees

 Step 2 – While the glue gun is heating, gather your other supplies.

-Step 3 – Starting at the base of the styrofoam cones, lay down a line of hot glue several inches long.
+Step 3 – At the base of the styrofoam cones, lay down a line of hot glue several inches long.

 Step 4 – Place the yarn on the glue and gently press down.
 Continue adding more hot glue around the bottom edge of the cone.

-Step 5 – When you complete the first “circle” of yarn, place the next row of yarn above the first one.
+Step 5 – When you complete the first “circle” of yarn, add a second row of hot glue around the cone.
+Place the next row of yarn above the first one on the second row of glue.

 Step 6 – As you place a row of yarn on the cone, gently “roll” it down to meet the row below.
 This little action will ensure that your yarn covers the styrofoam and make your yarn tree look full.